-So I’ve been wanting to make a pumpkin soup recipe for awhile.
+So I’ve been wanting to make a pumpkin soup recipe for a while.
 You know, it’s the cold season and all, and it just seemed fitting.
-However, my husband Silas and I have been living in Mexico for a couple months and as you can imagine… pumpkin puree isn’t easy to come by.
-But that doesn’t mean that I gave up in my search (in fact, I’m hoarding 4 cans of it right now).
+However, my husband Silas and I have been living in Mexico for a couple of months, and as you can imagine… pumpkin puree isn’t easy to come by.
+But that doesn’t mean that I gave up on my search (in fact, I’m hoarding 4 cans of it right now).

-Through broken Spanish and the weird looks I got from saying the word “pumpkin,” I finally found it in a specialty isle.
+Through broken Spanish and the weird looks I got from saying the word “pumpkin”, I finally found it in a specialty aisle.
 Success.

 Now I know that Fall will be soon finished, but I don’t think it’s ever too late for pumpkin recipes.
 Especially pumpkin soup.
 There’s something so right about having a hot bowl of soup on a cold Autumn or Winter day.
 It warms you right up and makes you feel cozy.

 Oh, and did I mention how this was simple?
 Yep, it probably takes a good 20 minutes to make, which means no slaving away in the kitchen just to make something that tastes good.
 So if you want an easy dinner or a quick side to your holiday meals, then this… is it.

 Savory, creamy, steamy, and absolutely delicious.
 There’s no reason why you can’t make it this cold season.